The Clergy Health and Well-being Service

 Dear Brothers and Sisters,

-I am pleased to write and inform you that after many months of work, the Diocese has appointed a Clergy Health and Well-Being Coordinator, Mrs. Frances Cordes, to support clergy in their ministry.
-She is employed for 15 hours a week and based at the Curial Offices.
+I am pleased to write and inform you that after many months of work, the Diocese has appointed a Clergy Health and Well-Being Coordinator to support clergy in their ministry.
+The Co-ordinator will be employed for 15 hours a week and based at the Curial Offices.

 The Clergy Health and Well-Being role is wide ranging and includes responsibilities to: